jdevuyst/comprehend/README.md

 Comprehend contains a data structure for persistent indexed sets and a macro `comprehend` for pattern matching on indexed sets.

 Indexed sets effectively serve as in-memory databases, but are just as easy to set up as native Clojure sets.
-The syntax for the `comprehend` macro is reminiscent of the set comprehension idiom { ∀ patterns ⊆ S : expr }.
+The syntax for the `comprehend` macro is reminiscent of the set comprehension idiom { expr : patterns ⊆ S }.

 ## Basic usage